rpereira-dev/CubeEngine/README.md

 # Terrains

 Terrains are chunks of the world.
 They are 16x16x16 blocks.
-They are a sort of six-trees, as each terrain contains pointer to the neighbors terrains (left, right, front, back, top, bot...).
 They contains 2 16x16x16 arrays (unidimensional for optimisation), one for each block light value (1 byte per block), and 1 for block ids (2 bytes per blocks).
 If the light value array is null, it means no block are emetting lights nearly.
 If the block id array is empty, it means the terrain is full of air.
 (This null values are key point in memory management)

-Moreover, each terrains has a list of 'BlockInstance', which contains... blocks instances (see bellow
+Moreover, each terrains has a list of 'BlockInstance', which contains... blocks instances (see bellow)

 # Terrains meshes

 They are basically 1 gl vao and one gl vbo.
-A meshing algorythm fill a stack of vertex for each visible faces, which are then push to the vbo.
-Only visible faces data are push to the vbo.
-This is a crucial point!

-i.e: let [1] be a block at coordinates (0:0;0), and [2], à block at (0,1,0).
-Then the top face of [1] and the bottom face of [2] aren't visible, and so arent push to the stack, to the vbo, and so they are not rendered by opengl!

-The vertices pushed per faces depends on the block type (via Java function overload).
-Every block are cubes by default, but you can override the meshing function to generate any block mesh (i.e, liquid blocks are doing this

-A mesh vertex contains 10 floats: positions (x, y, z), normals (x, y, z), texture coordinates (uvx, uvy), light value, reflection value

-Positions are relative to the terrain ([0,16]).
-And are transformed (scaled and translated) by a matrix gpu-side

-Normals: no need to normalise them, gpu will do it

-Texture coordinates depends on the texture registered on engine initialisation, some utilitaires functions are implemented

-The light value depends on the light value of the block, and on ambiant occlusion
+Various meshing algorithm should be implemented.

+Currently, I'm using the 'greedy' meshing algorithm (see https://0fps.net/2012/06/30/meshing-in-a-minecraft-game/)

+When building a mesh, the Mesher iterates through all terrain's block, and get it 'BlockRenderer'.

+A 'BlockRenderer' is an interface which is supposed to push a specific block vertices to the vertex stack, when the mesher meshes it.

 # Block